mimofixe/eternal-sonata-studio/README.md

 - Texture chain: `FaceSection.mat_id -> NMTR[mat_id].diffuse_img_id -> NTX3[img_id]`
 - Sections without a texture fall back to flat shaded colour
 - NMDL and single NSHP modes are mutually exclusive and share the same viewport

+**Map texture support** -- map NMDL chunks reference an external `.p3tex` archive rather than embedding NTX3 textures directly.
+A **Load .p3tex for this map** button in the Model Info tab loads the archive and uploads all textures.
+The material-to-texture chain resolves identically to the embedded path.

+**DXT5 blend pass** -- materials with DXT5 diffuse textures (full 8-bit alpha) are drawn in a second render pass with `GL_BLEND` enabled and depth writes suppressed.
+Transparent sprites, leaf overlays, and ground decals composite correctly over opaque geometry.

+**Terrain UV** -- stride-24 map meshes use a two-field UV: `UV = i16/32767 + f16`.
+The f16 field alone collapses to zero after `GL_REPEAT` for integer offset values.
+The i16 component provides the fractional base for correct texture coverage.
+Sprite/prop meshes on the same stride use f16 only, detected per-vertex by `|f16| > 1.0`.

 ### Skeleton Viewing